Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 Procedural rules promote efficiency, proportionality, and just resolution.

-Within those constraints, the process can remain procedurally sound while generating substantial cost.
+Within that framework, the process can remain procedurally efficient while generating substantial cumulative cost.

 End point